ecwright3/Python-Scraper/README.md

 # Python-Scraper

-The purpose of this project is to build scrapers to collect movie theather information from the natonal theater chains.
+The purpose of this project is to build scrapers to collect movie theather information from the top 4 natonal theater chains.

 ## Theater Chains
 * AMC
 * Regal
+* Cinemark
+* Cineplex

 ## Information to Collect
 * Theater Addresses